-- 1. Using the tube of sealant provided, apply sealant right round the inside of the flue tube on the turret. - 2.
-Fit the 'cut to length' flue on to the flue turret.
+1. Fit the 'cut to length' flue on to the flue turret.

+Note.
 Ensure the groove in the flue aligns with the top of the turret.

-- 3. Drill a 3.2mm dia. hole through the hole provided in the turret and through the outer flue duct. - Using the self tapping screw provided, fix the flue assembly to the turret.
+- 2. Drill a 3.2mm dia. hole through the flue via the hole already present in the turret. - 3.
+Secure the turret to the flue, using the self tapping screw provided.